 Q: Where are the up and coming areas in London?

-A: As families seek quality more space combined with value for money, previously overlooked areas are now coming to the fore to the East and West of London.
-Outlying districts such as Ealing and Kew may not be in the Zone 2 magic circle, but their leafy avenues and convenient transport links make them viable lower-cost renting alternatives.
-Indeed, our lettings branch at the Dickens Yard property development in Ealing has attracted widespread interest as corporate professionals seek that oh-so-important work/life balance.
+A: As families seek the ideal combination of quality, space and value for money, previously overlooked areas are now coming to the fore as the new Elizabeth Line now makes them much more accessible.
+Outlying districts such as Ealing and other western suburbs such as Southall and Hounslow may not be in the Zone 2 magic circle, but their leafy avenues and convenient transport links make them viable lower-cost renting alternatives.
+Indeed, our lettings branch at the Dickens Yard property development in Ealing has attracted widespread interest as corporate professionals seek that important work/life balance.

-Also, Beaufort Park in Hendon NW9 is an imaginative property development that has revitalised north-west London and is exclusively serviced by our branch which has been on-site there since 2006.
-Apart from a Northern line Tube station on the doorstep, not many tenants realise how close to Mill Hill Broadway the development is, providing a fast over-ground train service direct to London's St Pancras station in just 15 minutes.
+Also, Beaufort Park in Hendon NW9 is an imaginative, award-winning property development that has revitalised the NW9 postcode and is exclusively serviced by our branch which has been on-site there since 2006.
+Apart from a Northern line Tube station on the doorstep, not many tenants realise how close to Mill Hill Broadway Beaufort Park is, providing a fast over-ground train service direct to London's St Pancras station in just 15 minutes.
 Being local here has been critical to the constant rental of properties at the development and we always have a waiting list for well maintained and furnished rental apartments.